tnustrings/ct/readme.md

    print("inside the loop")
 ``

-you need to exit this 'ghost'-chunk via ../ to append code after the loop again:
+you need to exit this 'ghost'-chunk via ../ to put code after the loop again:

 ``../ #py